This information is to help the potential Doors to Freedom resident know what to expect. If you have any questions, do

 In Phase 1, the resident and Doors to Freedom Directors will decide whether or not she wants to make Doors to Freedom her temporary home.
 She will participate in the general program schedule that will gradually introduce and prepare her for Phase 2.
 In order to progress to Phase 2, a resident must show desire to work through her Individualized Growth Plan (IGP).
-An IGP is a culmination of the assessment results, goals the resident desires to fulfill, and unique plan created for each resident by Doors to Freedom staff to help the resident fulfill her goals based on the assessment results.
+An IGP is a unique plan created for each resident by Doors to Freedom staff to help the resident fulfill her goals based on the assessment results.

 Phase 2 – Change by Growing: The duration of Phase 2 is unique to each individual and the amount of time they need to complete their IGP.
-The length of this phase can last 12-24+ months (Younger residents make need additional time to complete their education).
+The length of this phase can last 12-24+ months (Younger residents may need additional time to complete their education).
 During Phase 2 the resident will fully join the program and work through her IGP.
 She will learn how to develop life-changing habits while obtaining her GED or High School Diploma.
-In order to progress to Phase 3 from Doors to Freedom’s program, the resident must successfully complete her IGP.
+In order to progress to Phase 3, the resident must successfully complete her IGP.

 Phase 3 – Transition: The duration of Phase 3 is unique to the individual and can last a maximum of 6 months.
 A resident who successfully completes her IGP, will be transitioned back to her family or an approved foster home.
-During this time she will have access to resources provided by Doors to Freedom and will continue to have accountability through Personal Growth Counseling and safety nets established by Doors to Freedom staff and their family and/or host/foster home.
-The policies of Doors to Freedom home still apply during this phase – refer to the Resident’s Manual.
+During this time she will have access to resources provided by Doors to Freedom and will continue to have accountability through Personal Growth Counseling and safety nets established by Doors to Freedom staff and here family and/or host/foster family.
+The policies of Doors to Freedom still apply during this phase – see Resident Manual for more information.

 Education plays a major role at Doors to Freedom because it creates opportunities for a more beautiful future.